 Another technique you can use to increase dwell time is to introduce a “pageless” or scrolling design for your webpages.

 Fortunately, there’s a handy solution that doesn’t involve a great deal of work.
 To help search engine crawlers thoroughly index the content of a scrolling page, the page has to be broken up into paginated sections.
 Each section has a similar <title> tag, with rel=”next” and rel=”prev” values declared in the <head> tag.

 To read more about how to paginate an infinitely scrolling page, check out Google’s official blog post on the topic.

 Stick Around, Why Don’t You?

-Whether dwell time is a ranking signal or not, increasing the amount of time visitors spend on your site can only be a good thing.
+Whether dwell time is a ranking signal or not, increasing the amount of time visitors spend on your site and reducing your bounce rate can only be a good thing.
 By implementing the features listed above, you can make your pages stickier, provide a more engaging experience for your visitors, and potentially increase conversions.
 Oh, and if Forrester is right, you might just rank more highly as well.